Endosome

 Endosomes are a collection of intracellular sorting organelles in eukaryotic cells.
-They are parts of endocytic membrane transport pathway originating from the trans Golgi network.
+They are parts of the endocytic membrane transport pathway originating from the trans Golgi network.
 Molecules or ligands internalized from the plasma membrane can follow this pathway all the way to lysosomes for degradation or can be recycled back to the cell membrane in the endocytic cycle.
 Molecules are also transported to endosomes from the trans Golgi network and either continue to lysosomes or recycle back to the Golgi apparatus.

 Endosomes can be classified as early, sorting, or late depending on their stage post internalization.
 Endosomes represent a major sorting compartment of the endomembrane system in cells.

 Function

 Endosomes provide an environment for material to be sorted before it reaches the degradative lysosome.
 For example, low-density lipoprotein (LDL) is taken into the cell by binding to the LDL receptor at the cell surface.
 Upon reaching early endosomes, the LDL dissociates from the receptor, and the receptor can be recycled to the cell surface.
 The LDL remains in the endosome and is delivered to lysosomes for processing.
 LDL dissociates because of the slightly acidified environment of the early endosome, generated by a vacuolar membrane proton pump V-ATPase.
-On the other hand, EGF and the EGF receptor have a pH-resistant bond that persists until it is delivered to lysosomes for their degradation.
+On the other hand, epidermal growth factor (EGF) and the EGF receptor have a pH-resistant bond that persists until it is delivered to lysosomes for their degradation.
 The mannose 6-phosphate receptor carries ligands from the Golgi destined for the lysosome by a similar mechanism.